 Contributing to existing open source projects is encouraged!
-Whether you’re patching a Google project, a personal project, an external one, or forking an existing repository, this page applies to you.
+Whether you’re patching a Google project, a side project, an external project, or forking an existing repository, this page applies to you.
 There are some requirements before you start patching, and guides to help you figure out the right path.

 For all patches to open source projects:

 If patching a project on GitHub, you must register your GitHub ID at go/github first.